Ginsberg Center Spaces: Overview:

 We invite you to explore our indoor and outdoor spaces and consider us as a host for your next meeting or gathering.
 Spaces are typically available to students and student groups from Monday to Friday between 9AM and 8PM, during the academic semesters.
 During academic breaks and the summer, the building hours are 8:30 - 4:30.
 Our community partners are also invited to contact us and explore opportunities to utilize our space during business hours.

 Take a tour of our space below and contact us with questions:

-The Ginserg Center living room (pictured above and below) is a brightly lit and newly renovated space with original artwork and a decorative fireplace.
+The Ginserg Center living room is a brightly lit and newly renovated space with original artwork and a decorative fireplace.
 This space is commonly used to host forums, informal gatherings, meetings or as a small lecture space and can hold roughly 25 people.

 Our Dining Room (pictured below) has a flat screen television, Mac system, and Internet connectivity.
 Our conference table seats 8-10 comfortably, with additional overflow available for 8-10 more.
 This space is commonly used for conferences, webinars and other telecommuted meetings, and more formal discussions, lectures, and presentations.

 Dining Room view of full conference area and fireplace.

 Weather permitting, our outdoor spaces can be used for a variety of open air meetings and events.
 The Ginsberg Garden, farmed and managed by U-M's Sustainable Food Program, is harvested throughout the year.
 Off the Ginsberg Center's first floor, the elevated outdoor porch faces Hill Street and is perfect for gatherings and celebrations.
 Our backyard is an open, flexible space and we invite you to contact us to explore opportunities on how it can meet your needs.